By using this site, you agree to the Privacy Policy and Terms of Use.

 The controversy centers on how oxidation is measured and what these measurements mean for human health.
 Standard industry tests measure peroxide values (primary oxidation) and anisidine values (secondary oxidation), but these laboratory markers may not predict biological activity in the human digestive system.

-Research from Progress in Lipid Research demonstrates that stomach acid and digestive enzymes significantly alter the oxidative state of ingested omega-3 fatty acids.
-The transformation that occurs during digestion may neutralize many oxidation products that appear harmful in laboratory testing.
+Digestive processes, including stomach acid and digestive enzymes, significantly alter the oxidative state of ingested omega-3 fatty acids.
+The transformation that occurs during digestion may neutralize many oxidation products that appear problematic in laboratory testing.

 Human Studies Show Limited Evidence of Harm

-Despite widespread oxidation in commercial supplements, human clinical trials have not demonstrated the adverse effects predicted by laboratory studies.
-Systematic reviews of omega-3 supplementation trials, including those using products with elevated oxidation markers, show consistent cardiovascular and cognitive benefits.
+Despite concerns about oxidation in commercial supplements, human clinical trials have not demonstrated the adverse effects predicted by laboratory studies.
+Reviews of omega-3 supplementation trials, including those using products with elevated oxidation markers, continue to show cardiovascular and cognitive benefits.

 Healthcare professionals can find additional guidance on supplement recommendations through our clinical updates section.